Finite-momentum Cooper pairing in proximitized altermagnets: Results

-Strikingly, it exhibits a strong anisotropy with respect to $\theta$, the direction of Cooper-pair propagation.
-Explicitly, it has a fourfold rotational symmetry in $\theta$, inherited from the AM.
-Its magnitude is maximized when the propagation is diagonal to the crystalline axes, $\theta=\pi/4+n\pi/2$ with $n\in\{0,1,2,3\}$, whereas vanishes when the propagation is along a crystalline axis, $\theta=n\pi/2$\ [Fig.~\ref{fig:contrast}(d)].
-Notably, $q$ appears in the absence of a net magnetization and is proportional to $\sqrt{\mu}$ in the AM, in sharp contrast to that in ferromagnets which requires a finite magnetization and decreases with increasing $\mu$~\citep{Ryazanov01PRL,Kontos02PRL,Buzdin05RMP}.
-Such an anisotropic momentum of Cooper pairs leads to unique behaviours of the proximitized order parameter, Josephson supercurrents, and distinct ways of Cooper-pair transfer in junctions with different orientations, as we illustrate below.
+Strikingly, we observe a finite momentum $q$ of the Cooper pair from the Cooper-pair propagator in Eq.~\eqref{eq:CCP}.
+The Cooper-pair momentum comes in pairs with opposite values $(q,-q)$, due to the rotational symmetry of the system.
+Moreover, it exhibits a fourfold rotational symmetry in the propagation direction $\theta$, inherited from the altermagnet.
+Its magnitude is maximized when the propagation is diagonal to the crystalline axes, i.e., $\theta=\pi/4+n\pi/2$ with $n\in\{0,1,2,3\}$, whereas vanishes when the propagation is along a crystalline axis, i.e., $\theta=n\pi/2$~[Fig.~\ref{fig:contrast}\textbf{d}].
+For small $|J|\ll1$, $q$ is approximately

+Note that the Cooper-pair momentum occurs in the absence of a net magnetization and is proportional to the square root of the chemical potential $\sqrt{\mu}$ in the altermagnet, in sharp contrast to that in ferromagnets which requires a finite magnetization and decreases with increasing $\mu$~\citep{Ryazanov01PRL,Kontos02PRL,Buzdin05RMP}.
+As a result of this anomalous anisotropic momentum, the Cooper pair exhibits damped oscillations as it moves in real space, which is sensitively dependent on the propagation direction.
+This anisotropic behavior further gives rise to the unique features in the proximity-induced order parameter, Josephson supercurrent, and transfer trajectories of Cooper pairs in junction systems, as we illustrate below.

-\textit{Proximity-induced order parameter.}\textemdash We first study the order parameter induced in the AM which is connected to a conventional $s$-wave superconductor.
-To this end, we consider a planar altermagnet-superconductor (AM-SC) junction with the interface at $y'=0$ along $x'$-direction [inset in Fig.~\ref{fig:Order-Paramters}(a)].
-The coupling of the superconductor and AM $\lambda$ is constant along the interface.
-Here, the superscript $'$ indicates that the interface coordinate $x'$ is rotated by an arbitrary angle $\varphi$ from the crystalline $x$-axis of the AM.
+\textbf{Proximity-induced order parameter.} Equipped with the Cooper-pair propagator, we first study the order parameter induced in the altermagnet connected to an $s$-wave superconductor.
+To this end, we consider a planar AM-SC junction with the interface at $y'=0$ along the $x'$-direction, as sketched in the inset of Fig.~\ref{fig:Order-Paramters}\textbf{a}.
+The coupling of the superconductor and altermagnet $\lambda$ is constant along the interface.
+Here, the superscript $'$ indicates that the interface coordinate $x'$ is rotated by an arbitrary angle $\varphi$ from the crystalline $x$-axis of the altermagnet.
 The resulting local order parameter can be calculated from the Cooper-pair propagator as